Addicted to Fresno

 Addicted to Fresno (formerly Fresno) is a 2015 American dark comedy film directed by Jamie Babbit and written by Karey Dornetto.
-The film stars Natasha Lyonne and Judy Greer as two sisters that find themselves in trouble after housekeeper Shannon Jackson (Greer) accidentally kills a guest at the hotel employing her and younger sister Martha (Lyonne).
+The film stars Natasha Lyonne and Judy Greer as two sisters who find themselves in trouble after housekeeper Shannon Jackson (Greer) accidentally kills a guest at the hotel employing her and younger sister Martha (Lyonne).
 The film had its world premiere on March 14, 2015, at South by Southwest.
 It was released in the United States on September 1, 2015, through video on demand, and was given a limited theatrical release on October 2, 2015, by Gravitas Ventures.

 Plot

 In Fresno, California, optimistic Martha Jackson works as a housekeeper at a local hotel.
 Her older sister Shannon is a sex addict and frequently goes to rehab.
 Since Shannon is unemployed, Martha offers her a job as a housekeeper at the hotel.
 As a celebration for Shannon's first day on the job, they go to a local bar.
 Afterwards, Martha takes Shannon back to her house and tells her where things are while she is away.
 However, Shannon sneaks off to the house of her married therapist, Edwin, with whom she is having an affair.
 Meanwhile, Martha works out at the gym.
 Her trainer Kelly starts to take interest in her.

 The next morning at the hotel, Shannon and Martha meet Boris, a slob who says that he knows everyone at the hotel.
 While taking a break, Shannon calls Edwin again.
 Edwin tells Shannon that he gave his wife a letter and had left her the minute she received it.
 Realizing that Edwin cannot go back to his wife, Shannon takes her anger out by going to Boris' room to have sex with him.
 Martha catches her in the act after she hears her scream in the distance.
 While Shannon defends herself from Boris, she accidentally kills him.
 Desperate to cover up the murder, they sneak Boris' corpse out of the hotel.

 After sneaking out of the hotel, they take the corpse to Boris' family who has taken a disliking towards him.
 Shannon, posing as Boris' life guru, meets his sister Margaret.
 Margaret invites Shannon in to convince her parents that Boris has moved on in life and has left Fresno to never come back or to talk to his family again.

 Martha and Shannon take the corpse over to their friends Gerald and Ruby, who own a pet cemetery.
 After uncovering Boris' corpse, they at first threaten to call the police, but then decide to blackmail the sisters for $25,000 by Monday in exchange for covering up the murder, threatening to charge them with manslaughter if they are unable to come up with the money.
 They initially attempt to rob an adult store to steal all the merchandise and try to sell them to lesbians at an event being held at the local hotel they work at, only to discover they did not make enough money.